As a coach and Licensed Mental Health Counselor,

 While I loved my job, I grew increasingly restless behind my desk.
 That unrest led to a couple years of soul searching, personal counseling and, ultimately, a certainty regarding my wiring and vocational calling.
 I went back to school, graduating with a Master of Science in Counseling Psychology from Palm Beach Atlantic University.

 Today, I am thrilled to be doing what I’m passionate about — helping people discover and pursue abundant life.

 Focusing on overall wellness — physical, mental, emotional, relational and spiritual — I work with adults and teens struggling with a wide variety of concerns.

 As a recovering perfectionist, I love helping people (especially women) discover a path to self-care, self-compassion and self-acceptance.

-Outside the office, you can find me loving on my husband, doxie pups, nephews and niece, running distance, riding a horse, or jumping in a lake.
+Outside the office, you can find me loving on my husband, daughter, doxie pups, nephews and niece, running distance, riding a horse, or jumping in a lake.
 I’m an aspiring writer, fledgling gardener, occasional cook, outside enthusiast, and a constant Country music listener.